Illinois Workers’ Compensation Lawyers

 There are job-specific federal acts that provide work injury benefits for railroad workers, seamen, and workers in some other specialized occupations.

-Common Workplace Injuries in Chicago
+Common Workplace Injuries in Illinois

 While some injuries like pulled muscles and sprains are common, they are temporary and usually heal on their own.
 More serious injuries, however, require expensive medical treatment and can disrupt an employee’s ability to work for an extended period of time.
 In some cases, medical treatment is ongoing and workers are never able to return to their jobs.
 In the most severe accidents, workers lose their lives.